Jamie-Cherrington/Enrolment-register-C/README.md

 Features that it includes:

-Allows a user to input there D.O.B, gender, weather they study Full time or Part time, number of modules and number of years of study.
+Allows a user to input their D.O.B, gender, weather they study Full time or Part time, number of modules and number of years of study.

 The feature of removing a student from the application list